 Light behaves as waves that combine to build a higher peak if they are in step, or to level each other out if they are out of step.
 Any change in the two light beams will cause the waves to interfere with each other and form light and dark bands called an interference pattern.
 Thus, adding an image of the test cell (with heater) to an image of the control cell (no heater) produces interference patterns that depict any change in the test cell.

 This kind of interferometer was invented by astronomer A. A. Michelson in 1881 to prove that light is carried through space by a fluid called ether (by 1887, Michelson and E. W. Morley wound up proving that ether does not exist).
 Since then, Michelson interferometers have been used in countless experiments requiring measurements so sensitive that light itself must be the yardstick.

 And that's how Chuck worked inside STABLE aboard the STS-73 Space Shuttle mission in October 1995.
 On Earth, when the heater was turned on the warm fluid would float to the top, as shown in the interferogram at the top of this page.
 In space, warm fluid would shift (float is not exactly correct) in response to any residual accelerations that got through while STABLE was on or off.
 Chuck produced an image that can be translated into measurements of the vibration.

 Even the pictures themselves clearly show a difference between tests on Earth -- a stream of warm liquid rises to the top -- and in space -- the warm fluid just forms a bubble within the colder fluid.

-Computer simulations depict the differences in fluid flow on the ground and in space.
 Click for an explanation and a larger image.

 Results from the mission are under study, but scientists are pleased with Chuck's performance.
 It was the first experiment focused on how heat moves through a fluid under extremely low vibrations, and it provided a benchmark for assessing math models used in materials experiments.